dvdgeroconnell/pands-project/README.md

 Source [g4]

 The dataset is often called "Fisher's Iris data set" as it was presented as an example of linear discriminant analysis in a 1936 paper, *"The use of multiple measurements in taxonomic problems"* by the British statistician and biologist [Ronald A. Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher).
 [Linear discriminant analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) is a method used in statistics, and other fields, to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 Fisher used the Iris data set to demonstrate how his linear discriminant model could be used to distinguish the 3 species from each other based on the 4 known attributes [g1].
 The paper is available [here](https://digital.library.adelaide.edu.au/dspace/handle/2440/15227).

+This data set is widely used in field of statistical data analysis and pattern recognition / machine learning.
+It is often used to understand classification and clustering algorithms.

-This data set is widely used in field of statistical data analysis and pattern recognition / machine learning [g1], [g3].
-One class is linearly separable from the other 2; the latter are not linearly separable from each other [g7].
+This dataset is particularly popular due to its simplicity and the clear separation of the different species based on the measured attributes.
+Using the features of the iris flowers, researchers and data scientists can classify each sample into one of the three species.
+One class (setosa) is linearly separable from the other 2; the other 2 (versicolor and virginica) are not linearly separable from each other [g1], [g7].

 # Using the Program
 ## Libraries and Packages Used